 He’s also a slugger who hits his work out of the park.
 Needless to say, Steve is one of our MVPs.

-Account Executive & Marketing Strategist
+Account Supervisor & Marketing Strategist

-Every digital agency needs an Account Executive/Strategist who’s always thinking about new business, technology, and product ideas.
+Every digital agency needs an Account Supervisor/Strategist who’s always thinking about new business, technology, and product ideas.
 But Emily Amanti raises the game to another level by “helping clients solve business problems through creative avenues, tracking and measuring performance, and proactively providing recommendations.”
 And that’s before she’s even had a cup of coffee.

 Emily’s had years of experience working in B2B, B2C, E-commerce and lead generation.
 Her specialties include performance-driven marketing and omnichannel campaign planning.